 Kristine Caswelch, soprano, grew up in a biracial family surrounded by black educators, activists, and trailblazers.
 Her favorite connection to Cleveland was learning that her grandparents traveled from Missouri to Cleveland in 1961 in order to get married, since it was still illegal for mixed-race couples to marry in Missouri.
 This fall, Kristine will begin graduate studies as a baroque soprano in Historical Performance at the Longy School of Music of Bard College in Boston.
 Kristine plans to focus her studies on examining the past histories and present experiences of being a Passing Person of Color through historically informed performance.

-Ashlee Foreman, soprano and AF’s MOSAIC Artist Fellow, has been hailed as “a real discovery… an important new singer.
+Ashlee Foreman, soprano, has been hailed as “a real discovery… an important new singer.
 Her voice has a tremendous range and is deployed with theatrical assurance” (Seen & Heard International, UK).
-Her solo debut performance with Apollo’s Fire in 2020 was called “a tour-de-force” by ClevelandClassical.com.
-She is a Master’s candidate in vocal performance at the University of Akron, where she recently sang the lead in Menotti’s opera The Telephone.
-She received her Bachelor’s in music from Cleveland State University, where she studied voice with Amanda Powell.
+Her solo debut with Apollo’s Fire in 2020 was called “a tour-de-force” by Cleveland.com.
+She has also appeared as soloist with Apollo’s Fire on tour at the Metropolitan Museum of Art in New York, St. Martin-in-the-Fields in London, the Heideberg International Spring Festival (Germany), and in Chicago and San Francisco.

 Reggie Mobley, countertenor and AF’s Visiting Artist for Outreach, is in demand as a soloist on both sides of the Atlantic.
 His European engagements include the Academy of Ancient Music, the English Baroque Soloists & Monteverdi Choir (John Elliot Gardiner), the Royal Scottish National Orchestra, Freiburg Baroque Orchestra, BachAkademie Stuttgart, and Bachfest Leipzig.
 In North America, he has performed with the Seattle Symphony, the St. Paul Chamber Orchestra, Philharmonia Baroque, the Handel & Haydn Society (Boston), Calgary Philharmonic, and the Boston Early Music Festival, among others.